jbueler/time_from_now/README.md

 Time from now will let you add a string modifier to the current time and will return a datetime string in it's place.
 This would be useful for performing channel entries loops with the `start_on` and `stop_before` parameters.

+This will let you use dynamic dates in (situations where you may have had to enable PHP before.)[http://ellislab.com/expressionengine/user-guide/add-ons/channel/channel_entries.html#start-on]

 	{exp:channel:entries
 		channel="value"